 Turning east will take you to Ice House Rd via Wentworth Springs Rd which was graded smooth from a jeep trail to a wonderfully perfect motorcycle road in 2004.
 West will take you back to Georgetown for food and fuel.
-Georgetown is a quaint gold rush town connecting to Hwy 193 which provides access back to Auburn to the north or Placerville to the south.
-Hwy 193 also connects to Cool, the place I met the Speed Triple rider.
+Georgetown is a quaint gold rush town connecting to Highway 193 which provides access back to Auburn to the north or Placerville to the south.
+Highway 193 also connects to Cool, the place I met the Speed Triple rider.
 This loop will take several hours, it's all paved but after Mosquito Ridge, it's rather slow going.
-Also note there are numerous unpaved forest roads besides the one listed here for all the dual-sports.
+Also note there are numerous unpaved forest roads besides the ones listed here for all the dual-sports.
 Enjoy.

 Other Rider Thoughts:

-Webmaster Note: Scott sent me this email: "Just finished reading your notes on Mosquito Ridge Road, and I do have to add something.
+"Just finished reading your notes on Mosquito Ridge Road, and I do have to add something.
 The section of road from I-80 to Forest Hill has been heavily patrolled in the past by everything from local sheriff's to CHP.
-They can be real sticklers about the speed to, my wife (on a Triumph Legend) and a friend of ours (on a GSX1000R) tickets for doing 65 in a 55.
+They can be real sticklers about the speed too, my wife (on a Triumph Legend) and a friend of ours (on a GSX1000R) tickets for doing 65 in a 55.
 The locals are pretty good sports about it though, they'll stop and warn you if you're pulled over taking in the vista's, tell you about where the radar traps are set up that day, and flash their head lights in warning if they don't see you stopped.
 As funny as it sounds, the last time I did that road and gassed up at that station in Forest Hill, the kind lady behind the counter took no less than three calls from people wanting to know if the law enforcement officers were out in force or not that day."

 Glen sent me this comment: